T-Mobile US, Inc. (TMUS) Management Presents at Oppenheimer 5G Summit (Transcript)

 Neville Ray

 Yes.
-I think the combination with Sprint was a tremendous opportunity for us.
-And we were delighted after two years of rigorous work with the various government jurisdictional entities bringing that merger to a close in April.
-And what that did for us was it brought to the combined company a strength in both low band, mid band and high band spectrum.
-And I love to talk about this layer cake of spectrum and capability that we have at T-Mobile.
-And the combination with Sprint allowed us to really fulfill an ambition we'd had to be in a really strong position across those bands.
+I think the combination with Sprint was a tremendous opportunity for us, and we were delighted after two years of rigorous work with the various government jurisdictional entities bringing that merger to a close in April, and what that did for us was it brought to the combined company a strength in both low band, mid band, and high band spectrum.
+And I love to talk about this layer cake of spectrum and capability that we have at T-Mobile, and the combination with Sprint allowed us to really fulfill an ambition we'd had to be in a really strong position across those bands.
 And that asset base is unlike anything else that Verizon or AT&T have at this point in time in the industry.
 We've been deploying a tremendous 5G coverage layer.
 We’re using our low band, our extended range 5G, and that's been going incredibly well for well over a year now.
 We launched our nationwide service at the tail end of last year, not in 2020, in 2019.
-We've deployed millimeter wave assets in the high band where it makes sense for us.
-Not been a massive focus for us in the last part of 2020, but we've deployed meaningful assets there.
+We've deployed millimeter wave assets in the high band where it makes sense for us, not been a massive focus for us in the last part of 2020, but we've deployed meaningful assets there.
 And then the mid band story, as we secured those assets from Sprint, primarily the 2.5 gigahertz asset, we've been deploying that a real pace in 2020.
-And so bringing those assets to life for our customers, that's the key piece, getting those radio upgrades done, getting that spectrum lit up and starting to deliver transformational 5G experiences.
-So, the asset base is incredibly strong for our business, unlike anything else out there in the industry today.
-And that's a tremendous position to leverage.
+And so bringing those assets to life for our customers, that's the key piece, getting those radio upgrades done, getting that spectrum lit up, and starting to deliver live a -- transformational 5G experiences.
+So, the asset base is incredibly strong for our business unlike anything else out there in the industry today, and that's a tremendous position to leverage.

 Timothy Horan